litecoinfinance/electrumxltfn/docs/peer_discovery.rst

-In order to keep its peer database up-to-date and fresh, after some time has passed since the last successful connection to a peer, an Electrum server should make another attempt to connect, choosing either the TCP or SSL port.
+In order to keep its peer database up-to-date and fresh, after some time has passed since the last successful connection to a peer, an ElectrumLtfn server should make another attempt to connect, choosing either the TCP or SSL port.

 On connecting it should issue :func:`server.peers.subscribe`,